top of page

 No, it was me, listening to the pieces again, years later, just because I happened across them and wanted to.
 I chose to.
 And how everything changed, because of something as simple as that: wanting to.

-God, how could the same piece be so devastatingly different?
+How could the same piece be so devastatingly different?
 I finally heard, at long last, the piercing sweetness of Tchaikovsky's melodies, how the notes pulled at my heart, how they felt like they were telling me something bigger than what we could write with words.
 I felt him speak.
 And I couldn't get enough, the sound too perfect, too good to only listen through within the constraints of time, disappearing into the wind after.
 I wanted to reach out with my grubby hands and grab at this invisible beauty, bring it to my mouth and swallow it down whole, keeping it within me, savoring it.

 After, I felt this wrenching jealousy of those able to perform these concertos.
 Childishly, I wanted it too, to be able to play something so achingly honest and raw and lovely.
 I went back on my decision to quit the piano, thinking my mother to be right, that I should have stuck out practicing the sonatas I didn't understand and passing the CM evaluations I cared nothing about.